JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7923 days**.

-And here is a just a random fact -  **The longest fangs of a snake are found on the Gaboon Viper (Bitis gabonica), and can reach over 2 inches in length**.
+And here is a just a random fact -  **1 out of every 4 kids in the USA is overweight**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)